ropensci/mctq/README.md

 Till Roenneberg, Anna Wirz-Justice, and Martha Merrow in [2003](https://doi.org/10.1177/0748730402239679).
-The aim of `mctq` is to facilitate the work of sleep and chronobiology scientists with MCTQ data and help with research reproducibility.
+The aim of `mctq` is to facilitate the work of sleep and chronobiology scientists with MCTQ data and to help with research reproducibility.

 `mctq` adheres to the [tidyverse principles](https://tidyverse.tidyverse.org/articles/manifesto.html) and